Hoop77/hello-code-blog/content/post/building-a-self-driving-car-part-1.md

 markup: mmark
 ---

-# Part Selection
+# Motivation

 I really started to miss the times hacking on our cute little robocar from college...

 ... so I decided to build my own.
-This time I want to experiment with indoor navigation using LIDAR.
+This time I want to experiment with indoor navigation using a LIDAR sensor and the robot operating system (ROS).
 As poor students don't have much money, I focused on keeping the costs as low as possible.

-Here is the list of its parts:
+In this article, I will present all sorts of useful bits of information which may be helpful to get started when building your own self-driving robocar.
+As said this is just to get started so I will continue this series to show how I implement indoor navigation using ROS.

+# Components

 {.table .table-striped}
-Part | Product Name
+Component | Product Name
 --- | ---
 The car itself | H-King Rattler 1/8 4WD Buggy V2 (ARR) with 60A ESC
-The brain | Raspberry Pi 3 b+
+Compute module | Raspberry Pi 3 b+
 Micro-SD card | 64GB SanDisk Ultra microSDHC Memory Card Voltage converter | DC to DC 4.5-30V to 1-30V 12A Buck Converter Step Down PWM board | AZDelivery PCA9685 16 Channel 12 Bit PWM Servoid Driver